-SPM analytical engines produce a range of critical metrics that allow for meaningful comparisons across different land use and transportation scenarios.
+SPM analysis modules produce a wide range of inter-related metrics that allow for robust and meaningful comparisons of alternative land use and transportation scenarios.
 Once changes are made to the base canvas via painting or translation of existing plan, scenario core processes combine the changes or growth input with the existing conditions to create future scenarios and estimate developable land and demographic characteristics.

 Water Engine calculates indoor and outdoor residential and commercial water use, and their related costs and greenhouse gas (GHG) emissions, for both new and existing buildings.
 Indoor and outdoor water use is first calculated according to baseline rates, determined by building or employment characteristics and climate zone, and then adjusted to account for the application of efficiency and conservation policies into the future.